 His culinary journey started early in the coastal backyard of his childhood home.
 An appreciation for farm-to-table cuisine took him to the California Culinary Academy, after which he worked nearly every cooking gig imaginable (from line cook to private chef) as he conceptualized Sons & Daughters.

-While his work developing new recipes at Sons & Daughters is never done, Teague knows how to unwind; on his days off, you’ll probably find him out surfing the waves back in his hometown and spending time with his young daughter.
+While his work at Sons & Daughters is never done, Teague knows how to unwind; on his days off, you’ll probably find him surfing at Ocean Beach and spending time with his young daughter.

 Alex Jackson, Chef de Cuisine